Alexis211/kogata/README.md

     we can always reload them from the disk.
   - An on-disk file with a page cache must be aware of all the places where the page is mapped, so that it can unmap it when reclaiming pages.
-  - Simpler model : cached pages cannot be freed while the file is open with `FM_MMAP`
 * Reclaiming physical memory :
   - Freeing some cached stuff, ie swapping pages from mmap regions
   - Swapping pages from processes non-mmap regions (ie real data regions)